 3) Allocate your money efficiently.
 Whatever you do, at least mobilize your cash.
 Stocks have the lowest hurdle.
 If you can’t be bothered with actively managing your money, then invest with a low cost algorithmic advisory like Wealthfront.
 In the long run, it is very hard to outperform any index, therefore, the key is to pay the lowest fees possible while being invested in the market.
 Wealthfront charges $0 in fees for the first $15,000 using my special link, only 0.25% for any money over $10,000, and only have a $500 minimum to get started.
 You don’t even have to fund your account to see what types of investment portfolios they’ll create for you based off your risk tolerance.
 Invest your idle money cheaply, instead of letting it lose purchasing power due to inflation.

 4) Invest in both property and stocks for liquidity.
-If you don’t have the downpayment to buy a property or don’t want to tie up your liquidity in physical real estate, take a look at RealtyShares, one of the largest real estate crowdsourcing companies today.
+If you don’t have the downpayment to buy a property or don’t want to tie up your liquidity in physical real estate, take a look at real estate crowdsourcing.
 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing also allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
-Sign up and take a look at all the residential and commercial investment opportunities around the country Realtyshares has to offer.
-It’s free to look and discover.
+Sign up and take a look at all the residential and commercial investment opportunities around the country.

 5) Get the lowest mortgage rate possible.
 Check the latest mortgage rates online through LendingTree.
 They’ve got one of the largest networks of lenders that compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible.
 This is exactly what I did to lock in a 2.375% 5/1 ARM for my latest refinance.
 For those looking to purchase property, the same thing is in order.
 If you’ve found a good deal, can afford the payments, and plan to own the property for 10+ years, I’d get neutral inflation and take advantage of the low rates.

-Update 2018: I ended up selling my SF rental I bought for $1.525M in 2005 for $2.74M in 2017.
+Update 2019: I ended up selling my SF rental I bought for $1.525M in 2005 for $2.74M in 2017.
 I tried to sell it for $1.7M in 2012 and there were no buyers!
-I reinvested $500,000 of the proceeds with RealtyShares to take advantage of lower valuations and higher net rental yields in the heartland.
+I reinvested $500,000 of the proceeds in real estate crowdfunding to take advantage of lower valuations and higher net rental yields in the heartland.